 Nothing says “I survived today” like well-earned after work drinks in the right setting in Washington, DC.
 Maybe it’s a private lounge in Logan Circle where the espresso martinis hit just right, or a lively bar in Penn Quarter where the crowd’s as good as the cocktails.
 Whatever you're hosting—a casual unwind or a team toast, you’ll find the right happy hour place without the usual back-and-forth.
 Just hop on Tagvenue, browse our listings of the best after work drinks spots, and book—it’s that easy.
 Because the only thing you should be debating is who’s picking up the first round.

-In Washington, DC, prices of after work drinks average $2750 minimum spend per event.
+Booking costs of after work drinks average $2000 minimum spend per event.
 Costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
 Extra charges may apply for custom catering, decor, or event planning services.
 Packages with add-ons, such as DJs, photo booths, or other entertainment services, can also increase the overall cost.
-Check out the typical price ranges in Washington, DC, based on Tagvenue data:
+Check out the typical price ranges in Washington, DC, based on Tagvenue data from November 2025:

 Tavern Second Floor Space at Shaw's Tavern